Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Central limit theorem associated with conservative null flows

 The next example is less familiar to probabilists, but is well known to ergodic theorists.

-\begin{example} {\rm We start with a construction of the so-called {\it AFN-system}, studied in, e.g., \cite{zweimuller:2000} and \cite{thaler:zweimuller:2006}.
+\begin{example} We start with a construction of the so-called \textit{AFN-system}, studied in, for example, \citet{zweimuller2000} and \citet{thalerzweimuller2006}.
 Let $E$ be the union of a finite family of disjoint bounded open intervals in $\mathbb{R}$ and let $\mathcal{E}$ be the Borel $\sigma$-field on $E$.
 Let $\lambda$ be the one-dimensional Lebesgue measure.

-Let $\xi$ be a (possibly, infinite) collection of nonempty disjoint open subintervals (of the intervals in $E$) such that $\lambda\bigl( E \setminus \bigcup_{ Z\in\xi}Z\bigr) = 0$.
-Let $T:E \to E$ be a map that is twice differentiable on (each interval of) $E$.
-We assume that $T$ is strictly monotone on each $Z \in \xi$.
+Let $\xi$ be a (possibly, infinite) collection of nonempty disjoint open subintervals (of the intervals in $E$) such that $\lambda ( E \setminus \bigcup_{ Z\in\xi}Z ) = 0$.
+Let $T\dvtx E \to E$ be a map that is twice differentiable on (each interval of) $E$.
+We assume that $T$ is strictly monotone on each $Z \in\xi$.

-The map $T$ is further assumed to satisfy the following three conditions, $(A)$, $(F)$, and $(N)$, (giving rise to the name AFN-system). \\ $(A)$ \ {\it Adler's condition}:
+Map $T$ is further assumed to satisfy the following three conditions, (A), (F) and~(N), (giving rise to the name AFN-system). \begin{longlist}[(B)] \item[(A)] \textit{Adler's condition}: